quilaquedi/word-trail/README.md

 The following steps are tested only on Linux (WSL2 - Ubuntu 20.04).

-Before beginning, ensure you are using Node 18 (for Vercel): if using nvm, run `nvm use 18 `.
+Before beginning, ensure you are using Node 18 (required for Vercel): if using nvm, run `nvm use 18 `.

 Then install dependencies with `npm install` (or `pnpm install` or `yarn`).

+Set up databases: see `scripts/README.md`.

 If you would like to run playwright tests,